jhrmnn/pyberny/docs/getting-started.rst

    done

 Alternatively, one can start an optimizer server with the ``--socket`` option on a given address and port.
-This initiates the ``Berny`` object and waits for connections, in which it expects to receive energy and gradients as a request (in the same format as above) and responds with a new structure estimate in a given format.
+This initiates the :class:`~berny.Berny` object and waits for connections, in which it expects to receive energy and gradients as a request (in the same format as above) and responds with a new structure estimate in a given format.
 Example usage would be

 .. code:: bash